EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/schema-creation.md

 Now we need to add some types to our schema which we will use as return types for fields.
 The most common GraphQL types you will deal with are

 - Object types - a type that is part of the object graph and has fields.
 These are the most common type you will use in your schema
 - Input object types - Like Object types but are strictly used for input object for field or mutation arguments.
-The main difference is thata fields on an Input object type can not have arguments
+The main difference is that fields on an Input object type can not have arguments
 - Scalar types - An Object type has fields that can be queried.
 Scalar types resolve to concrete data.
 GraphQL spec defines the following built in scalar types (of course you can add your own)
   - Int: A signed 32-bit integer.
   - Float: A signed double-precision floating-point value.